ADAMMA-CDHI-ETH-Zurich/TripletCough/README.md

 - `dataFiles`: Directory should contain the raw .wav files of coughs.
 The name of the directory can be changed and adjusted accordingly in the parameters file. **NOTE**: The data in this folder are not publicly available to protect the privacy of the study's participants.

 - `data`: Directory contains the processed .pickle files containing the mel-scaled spectrograms of the coughs from `dataFiles`, which are then split into training, validation, and testing data.
-The name of the directory can be changed and adjusted accordingly in the parameters file. **NOTE**: The entire data set of the paper should be in this folder. **However**, due to privacy constraints we could not publicly share the data as we have to protect the privacy of the study participants.
-The demo data we included is in the pickle format and was generated with the following code:
+The name of the directory can be changed and adjusted accordingly in the parameters file. **NOTE**: The entire data set of the paper should have been placed in this directory. **However**, due to privacy constraints we could not publicly share the data as we have to protect the privacy of the study participants.
+As a result, the demo data we included (in the pickle format) was generated randomly with the following code:

   ```python
   import pickle